Frequently asked questions

 • Weight management

-In Australia, a clinical naturopath and/or nutritionist will have a degree qualification (Bachelor of Health Sciences and/or Masters) in naturopathy or clinical nutrition from a reputable university/college in Australia.
-This allows them to be accredited by the Australian Natural Therapies Association (ANTA), Australasian Association & Register of Practicing Nutritionists (AARPN) or the Naturopath & Herbalists Association of Australia (NHAA).
+• In Australia, a clinical naturopath and/or nutritionist will have a degree qualification (Bachelor of Health Sciences and/or Masters) in naturopathy or clinical nutrition from a reputable university/college in Australia.
+This allows them to be accredited by the Australian Natural Therapies Association (ANTA), Australasian Association & Register of Practicing Nutritionists(AARPN)or the Naturopath & Herbalists Association of Australia (NHAA).
 It is important to check someone’s credentials as the terms ‘naturopath’ or ‘nutritionist’ are not protected in Australia, which means that anyone can call themselves a naturopath/nutritionist, regardless of what they have studied.
-The easiest way to clarify whether someone is indeed a clinical nutritionist is by checking whether they are a member of either ANTA, AARPN or NHAA, as this will mean that the practitioner has a relevant bachelor degree or above.
+The easiest way to clarify whether someone is indeed a clinical nutritionist is by checking whether they are a member of either ANTA, AARPN or NHAA, as these associations only admit practitioners with a recognised bachelor's degree or above.

-Yes, we are trained to look at a great variety of pathology tests, including functional testing, and how to interpret them.
-We can’t order tests refundable by Medicare, but we can order all blood tests, stool tests and many functional test through various laboratories.
+• Yes, we are trained to look at a great variety of pathology tests, including functional testing, and how to interpret them.
+We can’t order tests refundable by Medicare, but we can order all blood tests, stool tests and many functional tests through various laboratories.
 You will, however, have to pay for these out of your own pocket.

-This depends on why you have come to see us!
+• This depends on why you have come to see us!
 If it’s just for a general check and you don’t have any specific concerns, 1-2 visits a year are great.

 If however, you have come to see us for a specific condition, it is likely that you would need to see us for at least 3 months, but ideally 6-12 months as it might take some time to make lasting changes.

-Yes, we do have some availability for evening appointments.
+• Yes, we do have some availability for evening appointments.
 In-person after-hour appointments are available on Wednesdays at the Good Life Clinic in Prahran, Victoria.

 If none of the available times suit, please contact us through the form on the ‘Contacts’ page for available times.

-You can pay by direct bank transfer or credit card.
+• You can pay by direct bank transfer or credit card.

-No, Medicare does not cover naturopaths or nutritionists.
+• No, Medicare does not cover naturopaths or nutritionists.

-There is plenty of street parking around the clinic.
+• There is plenty of street parking around the clinic.
 Prahran train station is roughly a 5-10 minute walk.